 These are not just words, they are the standards that we set ourselves.

 Our curriculum has been designed to enable our pupils to develop a broad range of knowledge and skills to enable them to be successful, during their time at OAO, and in their longer term aspirations.
-The decision to organise the timetable over a two-week cycle has been taken after careful consideration and consultation in order to ensure all students get the opportunity to study a broad, balanced and compelling curriculum.
-There will be a Week A and a Week B. As a result of the new timetable structure more time has been afforded to English, Maths, Science, Geography, History and Modern Foreign Languages while still being able to offer a broad range of creative and vocational qualifications.
+The decision to change the timetable from a two-week cycle to a one-week cycle has been taken following carefully consideration and consultation in order to ensure all students get the opportunity to study a broad, balanced and compelling curriculum.
+As a result of the new timetable structure more time has been afforded to English, Maths, Science in Year 11 and option subjects at Key Stage 4.
+PSHCE and Literacy are taught as discreet subjects at Key Stage 3.

 Extended Cultural Offer: